Skip to Main Content

 Buying life insurance as a parent

 When you’re a parent, a life insurance policy provides a level of financial security in case you or your spouse dies during a time when you still have kids or other dependents at home.
 It can help to replace income when a working parent passes away unexpectedly.
-And, for a stay-at-home parent, the death benefit can help cover the cost of childcare, cooking and cleaning costs if the parent who normally handles these tasks passes away.
+And, for a stay-at-home parent, the death benefit can help cover the costs of childcare, cooking and cleaning if the parent who normally handles these tasks passes away.
 Think about the value of your income, debts and other relevant expenses when figuring out how much life insurance you may need for each member of your family.

 You may be in the process of deciding what policy type is right for you.
 The following policy types are popular options for parents.